Cylons: Original series

 In the original 1978 series Battlestar Galactica, created by Glen A. Larson, the Cylons are a race of sentient robots at war with the Twelve Colonies of humanity.
 They are led by a Cylon known as the Imperious Leader who, though seemingly unique, can be replaced if needed.
 The IL-Series are a class of Cylons below the Imperious Leader who serve the Cylon Empire in non-military roles as administrators and diplomats.
 They have human-shaped, metallic heads and faces with glowing red eyes, and translucent conical craniums with visible crystalline brains.
 The IL-Series possess humanoid bodies covered in long, sparkling robes, and speak in refined, masculine voices.
 The Cylon foot soldiers are the Centurions, imposing humanoid robots characterized by their chrome armor and distinctive red eye visors.
 They speak in electronic, monotonous tones, and do not possess the intellect and autonomy of the IL-Series Cylons.
 Raiders are fighter craft crewed with three Centurions each, and Basestars are the Cylon capital warships, equivalent to the Battlestars of the human fleet.

 The sequel series Galactica 1980 introduces two new-model Cylons who are indistinguishable from humans, Andromus (Roger Davis) and Andromidus (Neil Zevnik), in the episode "The Night the Cylons Landed".
 The concept of humanoid Cylons would become a primary element of the 2000s reboot series.

 The Centurions were initially depicted in preproduction art by artist Ralph McQuarrie, but the final design was largely the work of Andrew Probert.
-Similarities with the McQuarrie-derived look of the Stormtroopers from Star Wars are sometimes suggested as a factor that prompted 20th Century Fox's lawsuit for copyright infringement against Universal Studios, owners of the Battlestar Galactica copyright.
+Similarities with McQuarrie’s designs for the Star Wars Stormtroopers are sometimes suggested as a factor that prompted 20th Century Fox's lawsuit for copyright infringement against Universal Studios, owners of the Battlestar Galactica copyright.
 However the 9th Circuit Court of Appeals did not include the Cylons in the list of similarities they issued on an appeal in Twentieth Century Fox Film Corp. v.
-MCA Inc. The case was remanded and reportedly settled out of court, by which time, Battlestar Galactica had already been canceled.
+MCA Inc. The case was remanded and reportedly settled out of court, by which time Battlestar Galactica had already been canceled.

 In the series, the Imperious Leader is voiced by Patrick Macnee.
 Lucifer, an IL-Series Cylon installed as the second-in-command of a Cylon Basestar battleship under the command of human traitor Lord Baltar (John Colicos), is voiced by Jonathan Harris in nine episodes.
 An EMS Vocoder 2000 was used to produce the voices of the Centurions.